v1un/Auth2ServerJJs/README.md

 - **Database backups**: Regularly back up your SQLite database
 - **Firewall configuration**: Restrict access to your server using a firewall
 - **Monitoring**: Set up monitoring for your application to detect unusual activity

+## External App Integration

+This authentication server can be used to provide authentication services for your external applications.
+For detailed instructions on how to integrate your apps with this server, see the [External App Integration Guide](EXTERNAL_APP_INTEGRATION.md).

+Key features for external app integration:

+- **CORS Configuration**: Configure allowed origins for cross-origin requests
+- **JWT Authentication**: Secure token-based authentication for your applications
+- **Role-Based Access**: Different access levels for users and administrators
+- **API Endpoints**: Well-documented API endpoints for authentication and user management
+- **Example Code**: Sample code for integrating with JavaScript applications

 ## Troubleshooting